matplotlib/governance/governance.md

 The Project will have a Steering Council that consists of Project Contributors who have produced contributions that are substantial in quality and quantity, and sustained over at least one year.
-The overall role of the Council is to ensure, through working with the LD and taking input from the Community, the long-term well-being of the project, technically, financially, and as a community.
+The overall role of the Council is to ensure, through working with the PL and taking input from the Community, the long-term well-being of the project, technically, financially, and as a community.